Frequently Asked Questions

 The list of items that you will need to bring with you will vary depending on some factors:

-The method of payment works something like this: There is a $1,000 deposit due with the submission of your Flight Training Application, plus the cost of your Online Learning program(s) ($359 each) and a small application fee of $45.
-We accept Visa, MasterCard and American Express for this payment.
+The method of payment works something like this: There is a $1,000 deposit due with the submission of your Flight Training Application, plus the cost of your Online Learning program(s) ($359 each).
+We accept Visa, MasterCard, Discover and American Express for this payment.

 The $1000 deposit will be held as a guarantee for your training slot.